-- 8. Set EductionGrammars to a comma-separated list of the Eduction grammars to use for entity extraction - If you want to save the question classifier files, set ClassifierFile to the location and name of the file to use to save the classifier file, and set LabelFile to the location and name of the file to use to save the label file.
+- 7. Set AgentstoreHost and AgentstoreACIPort to the host name and ACI Port of the IDOL Content component that contains entity agents. - 8.
+Set EductionGrammars to a comma-separated list of the Eduction grammars to use for entity extraction. - 9.
+Set the ClassifierFile parameter to the path of the question classifier file, and set LabelFile to the path of the label file.

-The Answer Server installation ZIP package includes a default set of classifier training files.
-To use these files, set ClassifierFile to the location of the en_svm.dat file, and set LabelFile to the location of the en_labels.dat file.
+The Answer Server installation includes classifier and labels files for English and German.
+For example, to use the default files for the English language, set ClassifierFile to the location of the svm_en.dat file, and set LabelFile to the location of the labels_en.dat file